Query-focused Sentence Compression in Linear Time: Evaluation

 In order to evaluate different approaches to constrained compression, we require a dataset of sentences, constraints and known-good shortenings, which respect the constraints.
 This means we need tuples $(S, Q, b, C_g)$, where $C_g$ is a known-good compression of $S$ which respects $Q$ and $b$ (\S\ref{s:intro}).

-To support large-scale automatic evaluation, we reinterpret a standard compression corpus \cite{filippova2013overcoming} as a collection of input triples and constrained compressions.
+To support large-scale automatic evaluation, we reinterpret a standard compression corpus \cite{filippova2013overcoming} as a collection of input sentences and constrained compressions.
 The original dataset contains pairs of sentences $S$ and compressions $C_g$, generated using news headlines.
 For our experiment, we set $b$ equal to the character length of the gold compression $C_g$.
-We then sample some query set $Q$ from the nouns in $C_g$ so that the distribution of cardinalities of queries across our dataset simulates the observed distribution of cardinalities (i.e.\ number of query tokens) in real-world search \cite{Jansen2000RealLR}.
-Sampled queries are short sets of nouns, such as ``police, Syracuse'', ``NHS'' and ``Hughes, manager, QPR,'' approximating real-world behavior \cite{Barr2008TheLS}.\footnote{See appendix for detailed discussion of query sampling.}
+We then sample a small number of nouns\footnote{1 to 3 nouns; cardinality chosen uniformly at random.} from $C_g$ to form a query set $Q$, approximating both the observed number of tokens and observed parts of speech in real-world search \cite{Jansen2000RealLR,Barr2008TheLS}.
+Sampled $Q$ include reasonable queries like ``police, Syracuse'', ``NHS'' and ``Hughes, manager, QPR''.

-By sampling queries and defining budgets in this manner, we create {199,152} training tuples and {9,969} test tuples, each of the form $(S,Q,b,C_g)$. \citet{filippova2013overcoming} define the train/test split.
+By sampling queries and defining budgets in this manner, we create {198,570} training tuples and {9949} test tuples, each of the form $(S,Q,b,C_g)$. \citet{filippova2013overcoming} define the train/test split.
 We re-tokenize, parse and tag with CoreNLP v3.8.0 \cite{corenlp}.
-We reserve 24,999 training tuples as a validation set.
+We reserve 25,000 training tuples as a validation set.